 According to author and historian Richard S. Ross in his book Contagion in Prussia, 1831, the rioters believed that the carpenter had died not from cholera but from a medication prescribed to treat him.
 They were also angry about the quarantines and other cholera rules that interfered with their ability to go about their lives.

-Many of them believed a conspiracy theory in which the disease itself was a government plot to cull the lower classes.
 By the chief of police's account, the rioters shouted that "the doctors are poisoning the poor, the police drag them to (jail) and close up their houses, saying they have to go because they are poor."

-By the end of the upheaval, there had been looting, armed clashes in the streets, and hundreds of arrests.
 Ross noted that when the rioters stormed the police building they destroyed police records and papers concerned with cholera and quarantine measures while chanting, "We want the cholera germs."
 See my post Beware of the Pot Lickers

-Similar cholera riots broke out across Europe.
 The ruling classes were likely to be targeted by rumors and revolt because it was they who belittled the superstitions of villagers, minorities, and the poor, violated their burial customs and religious beliefs and ...imposed stringent anti-cholera regulations even after most of them had been proven to be ineffectual.

 Some of the elite rulers addressed resistance with military force and brutal repression.
 But, as many cities were rioting, the authorities in Berlin loosened the local cholera regulations while the government and charities organized relief efforts.
 Berlin saw no riots.
-See Michigan's Gestapo Governor
+See Michigan's Gestapo Governor.

 The unrest in America hasn't been entirely nonviolent, but mostly in the form of civil disobedience and organized protests.
 There has even been report of speakeasies opening up in New York, San Francisco, and elsewhere.
 Again, nothing new.